 Writing

-My short fiction has appeared in The Clackamas Review and The Westchester Review.
+My short fiction has appeared in the Clackamas Literary Review and The Westchester Review.
 My scholarly work has been published in the Flannery O’Connor Review, Literature Interpretation Theory, and Early American Literature.